Niklaaus/assessment/README.md

-# The Currency Exchange and Discount Calculation application:
+# The Retail Store Discounts

 ## Overview
 This is a SpringBoot application designed to calculate the final amount of an invoice by applying discounts and converting it into the requested currency.
 It considers multiple discount rules based on user-type, item-type and the tenure or user''s relationship with the store and  applies the highest applicable discount on it (except on grocery items).
 Then on the top of this, applies a flat discount of $5 per $100 on the discounted total.
 After that, the net payable is converted from the original currency to the target currency using the retrieved exchange rates (updated hourly).